 As malware continues to grow more sophisticated, it’s essential to keep a strong line of defense.
-Detect logic bombs and other malware threats automatically with Avast Free Antivirus.
+Detect logic bombs and other malware threats automatically with Avast One.
 It uses intelligent threat-detection and real-time protection to stop malware threats in their tracks.

 It’s unlikely that logic bombs would not be malicious.
 Part of the defining characteristics of logic bombs is their destructive nature.
 If they aren’t malicious, they usually aren’t considered logic bombs.

 To help illustrate logic bombs, let’s look at an example we see online all the time of a non-malicious logic bomb-like code: trial versions of programs that offer some level of access for a specified period of time.
 This is called trialware.